sysint64/intern/README.md

 # Drivers

-This is my collection of abstractions, helpers and useful functions that I use in different projects.
+This is my collection of abstractions, helpers, widgets and useful functions that I use in different projects.